-- 1. The philosophy of the clinical education site and CI is compatible with that of the academic program. - 2.
+- 1. The practices of the clinical education site and CI are compatible with that of the academic program. - 2.
 Clinical education experiences for students are planned to meet specific objectives of the academic program, the CI, and the individual student. - 3.
 Roles and responsibilities of physical therapy personnel are clearly defined with services being provided in an ethical and legal manner. - 4.
 The clinical education site is committed to the principle of equal opportunity and affirmative action as required by federal legislation. - 5.
 The clinical education site demonstrates administrative support of physical therapy clinical education. - 6.
 The clinical education site has a variety of learning experiences available to students. - 7.
 The clinical education site provides an active and stimulating environment that is appropriate to the learning needs of students. - 8.
-The clinical education site has resources available to students that are considered normal and reasonable. - 9.
+The clinical education site has appropriate resources available to students. - 9.
 The physical therapy personnel are adequate in number to provide an educational program for students. - 10.
-The CCCE and physical therapy Clinical Instructors are selected based on specific criteria and are active in professional activities. - 11.
-Special expertise of the clinical education site personnel is available to students. - 12.
-The clinical education site has an active and viable process of internal evaluation of its affairs and is receptive to procedures of review and audit approved by appropriate external agencies and consumers. - 13.
+Special expertise of the clinical education site personnel is available to students. - 11.
+The clinical education site has an active and viable process of internal evaluation of its affairs and is receptive to procedures of review and audit approved by appropriate external agencies and consumers. - 12.
 The clinical site has an active and viable process of internal evaluation of its affairs and is receptive to procedures of review and audit approved by appropriate external agencies.